rip747/ScriptDatabase/README.md

 You need to have [Sql Server Management Studio](https://go.microsoft.com/fwlink/?LinkID=840946) to get the SMO libraries installed.

+NOTE: You must have at least Microsoft SQL Server 11.0.6020.0 in order for CONSTRAINTS to be scripted properly.
+There is a bug in earlier versions that prevent this.

 From the command line enter the following:

 ScriptDatabase.exe AdventureWorks localhost myuser mypass